ekeih/OmNomNom/README.md

 # OmNomNom

-This bot is not under active development anymore.
-There is no official instance of this bot anymore.
-If you want to use it you have to take the code from this repository and host it as a new bot instance.

 OmNomNom is a Telegram bot that can tell you what you can eat in some canteens in Berlin (Germany).
-I would like to support more canteens in other towns or countries in the future.
-If you have any suggestions let me now.
 You can invite the bot to a group or ask it directly.

+Usually you do not need to run the bot yourself.
+You can just talk to the
+@OmnBot in Telegram.
+Feel free to invite it to your groups.

+The project was originally created by (Max)[https://github.com/ekeih] but is now maintained by members of the Freitagsrunde, a student organization at TU Berlin.

+> [!IMPORTANT]
+> This repository is not under active development anymore.
+The recommended fork is [Freitagsrunde/OmNomNom](https://github.com/Freitagsrunde).
+> The official bot instance @OmnBot is also using the code of the fork.**

 ## License